Claiming physician associates are trained in ‘medical model’ is ‘misleading’, says BMA

 In response, the Department of Health and Social Care (DHSC) highlighted that GMC regulation of PAs began in December to ‘ensure patient safety and professional accountability’.

-A spokesperson continued: ‘The Secretary of State has launched an independent review into PAs and AAs, and its chair Professor Gillian Leng CBE recently met with key stakeholders.
+A spokesperson continued: ‘The Secretary of State has launched an independent review into PAs and AAs to provide a reset from the regrettable situation that has developed over recent years.

 The BMA recently lost its High Court case against the GMC for ‘blurring the lines’ between PAs and doctors, with the judge dismissing all three of the union’s claims which concerned the GMC’s use of the term ‘medical professionals’ in its standards document Good Medical Practice.